8 Best Banks for Nonprofits in 2023

 Bank of America doesn’t have a dedicated nonprofit checking account, but its Fundamentals Business Checking is a good choice for nonprofits.
 It has waivable monthly fees with up to $7,500 in free cash deposits each month.

-If your nonprofit grows and you need more free transactions or cash deposits each month, you can upgrade to Bank of America’s Business Advantage Relationship Banking.
-You can compare the two accounts to see which is best for your nonprofit business.
+If your nonprofit grows and you need more free transactions or cash deposits each month, you can upgrade to Bank of America’s Business Advantage Relationship Banking; read our comparison of Bank of America’s business checking to see which account is best for your nonprofit business.
 Your Bank of America banking advisor can help guide you to the right account for your needs.

 Bank of America also offers outstanding ongoing rewards.
 You can earn up to $500 cash back with qualifying actions, in addition to cash back and travel rewards through the company’s business credit cards.
 You can earn 25% to 75% bonus rewards on credit cards and get a 5% to 20% higher interest rate on business advantage savings accounts.